Subspace Aggregation Query and Index Generation for Multidimensional Resource Space Model

 \section{Abstract}

-Organizing resources in a multidimensional classification space is an approach to efficiently managing and querying large-scale resources.
-This paper defines an aggregation query on subspace defined by a range on the partial order on coordinate tree at each dimension, where each point contains resources aggregated along the paths of partial order relations on the points so that aggregated resources at each point within the subspace can be measured, ranked and selected.
-To efficiently locate non-empty points in a large subspace, an approach to generating graph index is proposed to build inclusion links with partial order relations on coordinates of dimensions to enable a subspace query to reach non-empty points by following indexing links and aggregate resources along indexing paths back to their super points.
-Generating such an index is costly as the number of children of an index node can be very large so that the total number of indexing nodes is unbounded.
-The proposed approach adopts the following strategies to reduce the cost: (1) adding intersection links between two indexing nodes, which can better reduce query processing costs while controlling the number of nodes of the graph index; (2) intersection links are added between two nodes according to the probabilistic distribution calculated for estimating the costs of adding intersection between two nodes; (3) coordinates at one dimension having more resources are split by coordinates at another dimension to balance the number of resources hold by indexing nodes; and, (4) short-cut links are added between sibling coordinates of coordinate trees to make an efficient query on linear order coordinates.
-Analysis and experiments verified the effectiveness of the generated index in supporting subspace aggregation query.
-This work makes significant contributions to the development of data model based on multi-dimensional classification.
+Organizing large-scale resources in a multidimensional semantic space is an approach to efficiently managing and querying resources from different semantic dimensions.
+To support advanced applications, this paper proposes a resource space model for aggregation query on subspaces defined by a range within the partial order on the coordinate trees representing each dimension, where each point in the subspace contains resources aggregated along the paths of the partial order relations on the coordinate trees and the aggregated resources at each point can be measured, ranked and selected by applications.
+To efficiently locate non-empty points in a large subspace, an approach to generating graph index is proposed to build partial order relations on coordinates of dimensions to enable a subspace query to reach non-empty points through indexing links and aggregate resources along indexing paths to their super points.
+Generating such an index is costly as the number of children of an indexing node can be large so that the total number of indexing nodes can be very large (exponentially growing with the number of dimensions and scale of dimensions).
+The proposed approach adopts the following strategies to reduce the cost: (1) creating indexing nodes for non-empty points to link two coordinates at different dimensions, which can better reduce query processing cost while controlling the number of indexing nodes of the graph index; (2) the indexing nodes are created according to the probabilistic distribution calculated for estimating the costs of querying a non-empty point; (3) coordinates at one dimension having more resources are split by the index nodes of another dimension to balance the number of resources hold by indexing nodes; and, (4) shortcut links are added to connect sibling indexing nodes on a tree index to support an efficient query on linear order coordinates.
+Analysis and experiments show the effectiveness of the generated index in supporting subspace aggregation query.